 The system stahl.
 We consider the problem of optimal cooling of steel profile, that arises, e.g. in a rolling mill when different steps in the production process require different temperatures of the raw material.
 The problem is modeled using a boundary control (given by the temperature of the cooling fluid) for a heat-diffusion process described by the linearized heat equations.
 This leads to the Lyapunov equations that are solved by the ADI iterations.
 For more detail about this problem see [9].
 We test the proposed estimates on the system from the initial step of the ADI iteration.
-The matrix is of the order n=5177, $\kappa(A)=1.56e+05$, $\ln(A)=35241$.
+The matrix is of the order n = 5177, $\kappa(A) = 1.56e+05$ , nnz(A) = 35241.
 The system is preconditioned by incomplete Cholesky decomposition with no fill-in.

-In all experiments we use the initial approximation $x_0 = 0$.
-We do not tune the preconditioner for the best performance; our aim is to demonstrate the behaviour of the A-norm of the error estimate in practical computations.
+In all experiments we use the initial approximation $x_0 = 0$ .
+We do not tune the preconditioner for the best performance; our aim is to demonstrate the behaviour of the estimate of the A-norm of the error in practical computations.
 The substitutes for the exact solutions x used in the figures are for each system computed in two steps: 1.
 We apply PCG to the system and iterate until ultimate level of accuracy is reached (the norm of true and recursive residuals start to differ).
 2. We apply PCG to the system for the second time, with the initial approximation given by the approximate solution computed in the first step.
-In comparison with the direct Cholesky decomposition solver the approximate solutions computed in this way give in our examples smaller residual norm.
-They represent for our purpose sufficiently accurate approximations to the exact solutions x.
+In this way, we obtain approximate solutions that represent for our purpose sufficiently accurate approximations to the exact solutions x.
+Our numerical experiments showed that even for the first step the obtained residual norms were comparable with that ones obtained by the direct Cholesky decomposition solver.
+After the second step the residual norms further decreased, but less than by a factor of 10.

 In experiments with the system s3dkt3m2 we use a Fortran program CG6 provided us by M. Tůma.
-The other two systems are solved using our implementation of PCG in Matlab 6.5; we use the Matlab-function cholinc to determine the incomplete Cholesky decomposition of the matrix A. All experiments were performed on a AMD Athlon XP 2100+ personal computer with machine precision $\varepsilon \sim 10^{-16}$.
+The other two systems are solved using our implementation of PCG in Matlab 6.5; we use the Matlab-function cholinc to determine the incomplete Cholesky decomposition of the matrix A. All experiments were performed on a AMD Athlon XP 2100+ personal computer with machine precision $\varepsilon \sim 10^{-16}$ .